Lurky-phish-2085/weather-now/README.md

 ## Known issues, workarounds, and fixes

-### Weather interpretation images is not visible
+### Weather interpretation images are not visible

 The weather interpretation image pack used is not optimized for the theme styled by [Beer CSS](https://www.beercss.com).

-To fix this, better always the app in dark mode.
+To fix this, use the app in dark mode.

 ### Stuck on loading screen or having issues in general?